A fresh project named

 The templates by default deploy Kafka broker and ZooKeeper in a high-available configuration with replication factor

-This is not necessary in development environment so we reduce the number of nodes and replication factor for system topics to
+This is not necessary in the development environment so we reduce the number of nodes and replication factor for system topics to

 We also deploy an ephemeral variant of the broker.
 You should use persistent variant in production.